 The women's liberation movement as a whole was consciously antisystemic â€" we were not just talking about reforms at the edges but a fundamental change in society.
-We saw ourselves as operating in alliance with other movements at an ideological level.
+We saw ourselves as operating in alliance with other movements at ideological and practical levels.

-Those women who came into activity as feminists in Britain in particular, Europe to some extent â€" much less in the US â€" were of the left politically and often organisationally â€" at the same time protesting against the failure of the left either to take up and champion our demands or respect our contribution to the movement as a whole.
+Those women who came into activity as feminists in Britain in particular, across Europe to some extent â€" much less in the US â€" were of the left politically and often organisationally â€" at the same time protesting against the failure of the left either to take up and champion our demands or respect our contribution to the movement as a whole.

-In Britain and some other parts of Europe, socialist feminism was initially the strongest current in that movement.
-We developed and put forward a different vision of women's liberation than that advanced by those feminists who thought that equality under the law within the current system was enough â€" and at the same time than the increasingly vocal radical feminist current which saw men per se as the problem.
+In Britain and some other parts of Europe, socialist feminism was initially the strongest current in that movement (although as Josette explains we called ourselves different things in different places).
+We developed and put forward a different vision of women's liberation than that advanced by those feminists who thought that equality under the law within the current system was enough â€" and than the increasingly vocal radical feminist current which saw men per se as the problem.